dr. B. Hunyadi

 Biography

-Borbála (Bori) Hunyadi was born in Budapest, Hungary.
+Borbála (Bori) Hunyadi is an Associate Professor at Maastricht University, and a guest Associate Professor at SPS.
+She was born in Budapest, Hungary.
 She received a MSc degree in electrical and computer engineering from the Pazmany Peter Catholic University in 2009 and a PhD in electrical engineering from the Department of Electrical Engineering at KU Leuven in 2014, where she continued to work as a postdoctoral researcher.

 Her research interests include biomedical signal processing and machine learning for biomedical pattern recognition.
-More specifically, she is interested in multimodal signal processing and fusion, blind source separation, tensor decompositions and wearable signal processing to better understand healthy and pathological physiology.
-In particular, she is leading projects on ECG, EEG and (functional) ultrasound signal processing for a variety of applications including atrial fibrillation, epilepsy, neuroscience research and cancer detection.
+More specifically, she is interested in multichannel and multimodal signal processing and fusion, blind source separation, tensor decompositions and wearable signal processing to better understand healthy and pathological physiology, in particular in neuroscience applications.

-She is the secretary of the IEEE EMBC Benelux chapter and vice-chair of the EURASIP technical area committee on biomedical signal and image processing.
+She was the secretary of the IEEE EMBC Benelux chapter between 2019-2024.
+Currently she serves the chair of the EURASIP technical area committee on biomedical signal and image processing.
+She is associate editor for the IEEE Signal Processing Magazine (Columns and Forum) and Frontiers in Neuroscience (Brain Imaging Methods).

 EE2S31 Signal processing